davidjoffe/dave_gnukem/README.md

 	Hosted on opengameart.org"
 * 2016-10-23 data/sounds/sfx\_weapon_singleshot7.wav by Juhani Junkala (CC0 creative commons license) ("The Essential Retro Video Game Sound Effects Collection [512 sounds]")
 * 2016-10 Thanks to daveywavey @ livecoding https://www.livecoding.tv/daveywavey/ for help with setting up github repo

+Apart from the abovementioned, all other data included with 'version 1' is dual-licensed under MIT license or GPL.